Treasury Inspector General for Tax Administration

-WASHINGTON - The Internal Revenue Service (IRS) needs to clarify the roles and responsibilities of those employees responsible for protecting the security of taxpayer data and other sensitive information, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) exceeded its overall toll-free telephone assistance performance measurement goals for the 2011 Filing Season, achieving a level of service to taxpayers who called for assistance that was better than it anticipated, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.